tektoncd/triggers/docs/getting-started/README.md

   - You will need to replace the `DOCKERREPO-REPLACEME` string everywhere it is needed.
   - Once you have updated the triggers file, you can apply it!
-    - `kubectl apply -f ./docs/getting-started/triggers.yaml`
+    - `kubectl -n getting-started apply -f ./docs/getting-started/triggers.yaml`
   - If that succeeded, your cluster is ready to start handling Events.

 ## Add Ingress and GitHub-Webhook Tasks